cj-praveen/YouTube-Music-API/README.md

 # YouTubeMusicAPI

-A tiny Python package which helps to find a song or track existing on **YouTube Music**.
+A tiny fast Python package which helps to find a song or track existing on [YouTube Music](https://music.youtube.com/).

 ```
 pip install YouTubeMusicAPI==2.6.0